About JubileeWhat We Do

 In 2024, we currently have:

-• 45 staff members.
+45 staff members.

-• A church ministry that operates in the same building, sharing Christ and discipling student’s entire families.
+A church ministry that operates in the same space,

 Why Education?

-We realize that education alone is not the only way to foster sustainable change in poor communities, but it is a very important piece of the puzzle.
 It is an integral part of holistic development, especially when the education is focused on the poor.
 The Honduran middle and upper classes (30% of society) have the luxury of choosing from the many different private schools (Christian, bilingual or both) within Honduras, but the highest quality education is not accessible to the poor which comprise the vast majority of the population.
 Recently, a study reported that the Honduran public education system is 100 years behind the education system of Costa Rica and Panama.
 How many more years is it behind wealthier and more industrialized regions like Japan, Korea, Western Europe and North America?
-JCI believes that if quality education is continuously denied to the poor, the cycles of poverty and the social structures of injustice will only increase at an ever quickening rate.

 Brazilian educator Paulo Freire, in his book Pedagogy of the Oppressed (1970), describes education as a practice of liberation for students, particularly the poor and oppressed who are often submerged in a “culture of silence.”
 Education, as Freire (1970) explains, must teach and allow students to learn to be actors and transformers of their own societies and realities.
 He believes that for education to truly function properly in a society it must allow the students to reflect, to think critically, and to be able to act upon their own world (Friere, 1970).